 Where do I need to fly in and out of?

 The trip begins and ends in Salerno.
-So you can fly in and out of Salerno or Naples Airport.
-Naples is the larger international airport out of the two.
+So you can fly in and out of Rome or Naples Airport.
+And then take the train to Salerno.

-No, food is not included in the price.
-On the first day of the trip we will go grocery shopping as a group to buy food for breakfast and snacks.
-We’ll eat breakfast on the boat.
-And we’ll eat lunch and dinner at restaurants in the cities we’ll visit.
+No, food was not included in the price.
+On the first day of the trip you will get groceries delivered to the boat for breakfast and snacks.
+We ate breakfast and some lunches on the boat.
+We ate all other meals at restaurants in the towns we visited.

-There are a few optional activities.
+There were a few optional activities.
 The cost of participation is around $150 – 225.

 What is the sleeping arrangement?